administer03/Paint-by-number-useing-K-maen/README.md

 ## ⚙️ How It Works

-1. **Input an Image**: Provide any standard image format
+1. **Input an Image**: Provide an image in JPEG, PNG, or BMP format.
-2. **Set Number of Clusters (K)**: Define how many clusters (colors) you want to create.
-Lower numbers simplify the image; higher numbers retain more detail
+2. **Set Number of Colors (K)**: Choose how many clusters/colors the algorithm should generate (default is 10).
-3. **Run K-Means Clustering**: The algorithm groups pixels into clusters, assigning a representative color to each
+3. **Processing**: The algorithm groups pixels, assigns representative colors, detects shapes, and overlays numbers onto the corresponding regions.
-4. **Generate Output**: The output image is a simplified version, ready to use for painting or artistic applications
+4. **Output the Final Image**: Saves the paint-by-number image and its color palette.

 ## 🔧 Installation